hit9/QuadtreePathfinding/README.md

 1. A QuadtreeMap is a 2D grid map maintained by a quadtree.
 2. The quadtree splits the grid map into multiple sections.
-3. A section contains no obstacles or all obstacles.
+3. A section on a quadtree map contains no obstacles or all obstacles.
 4. The shortest path inside a section without obstacles will be a straight line.
 5. Adjacent quadtree nodes are connected by multiple gates.
 6. A gate is composed of two adjacent cells, one on each side, directed.